 in full-time research must register for the appropriate course).
 If you drop or withdraw

 from credits at any time during the summer, the loan amount(s) may be reduced or cancelled.

 This program allows a Pell eligible undergraduate student a maximum annual award amount

-based on the student's expected family contribution (EFC) and on the student's credit
+based on the student's student aid index (SAI) and on the student's credit load towards

 Eligible students can receive up to three full-time payments (150% of their maximum